resolutedreamer/IR-Transmit-Receive/README.md

-IR Transmit Receive for Intel Edison
+IR Transmit/Receive for Intel Edison
 ======
 **Software Name** is a software for things.
 Short description here.